westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 Done.
 ```

-Where `/dev/nvme2n1` is in this example a NVMe SSD and `/dev/sdi` is a
+(In this example `/dev/nvme2n1` is a NVMe SSD and `/dev/sdi` is a host-managed SMR hard-disk.)
-host managed SMR hard-disk.

 ### Activating a Target Device

-The *dm-zoned* target device using a formatted zoned device or set of devices
+Start the *dm-zoned* target device (that is using a formatted zoned device or
-can be started by executing *dmzadm* with the `--start` command.
+set of devices) by running *dmzadm* with the `--start` command:

 ```plaintext
 # dmzadm --start /dev/sdi